Credit Card Consolidation

 What is credit card consolidation?

 Credit card consolidation refers to any solution that takes multiple credit card balances and combines them into a single monthly payment.
 The main goal is to reduce or eliminate the interest rate applied to the balance.
 This makes it faster and easier to pay off credit card debt.
-Instead of wasting money on interest charges, you can focus your money on paying off principal – that’s the balance your actually owe.
+Instead of wasting money on interest charges, you can focus your money on paying off principal—that’s the balance your actually owe.
 In many cases, you can get out of debt faster, even though you pay less each month.
 Credit card consolidation essentially gives you a more efficient way to eliminate debt.

 Options for credit card consolidation

-There is more than one way to consolidate credit card debt – in fact, there are three basic solutions.
+There is more than one way to consolidate credit card debt—in fact, there are three basic solutions.
 Two are do-it-yourself and involve taking out new financing to pay off your existing credit card balances.
 The second takes professional help.
 You set up a repayment plan through a credit counseling agency.
 But you still owe your original creditors.

 - A credit card balance transfer consolidates credit card debt by moving your existing balances to a new balance transfer credit card.
 These cards offer 0% APR introductory rates on balance transfers, giving you a limited time to pay off debt interest-free.

 - With a debt consolidation loan, you take out an unsecured personal loan at a low interest rate.
 You use the funds from the loan to pay off your credit card balances.
 This leaves only the low-interest loan to repay.
+There is also a secured version of this where homeowners borrow against their home equity, but that can be risky.

 - A debt management program is basically a professionally-assisted debt consolidation program.
 You set up a repayment plan you can afford with the help of a certified credit counselor.
 Then they negotiate with your creditors to reduce or eliminate interest charges.